betaigeuze/Masterarbeit/src/dashboardv1/text/explanation6.md

 <p class="text-font">
-The digits dataset is especially interesting for this task.
-Watch what happens, when you turn down the number of trees, below 64...!
+The digits dataset is especially challenging for this task.
+Try your luck in finding a configuration that identifies some meaningful clusters.
 <br>